syncfusion-content/blazor-docs/blazor/rich-text-editor/tools.md

 ### Build-in formats

-The following table, lists the default format name and width of the [Format](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorFormat.html#properties) dropdown and available list of format names.
+The following table list the default format name and width of the  [Format](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorFormat.html#properties) dropdown and the available list of format names.

 | Default Key | Default Value |
 |-----|--------------------------------------|